bairbanu/Ethereum_Poetry_DApp/README.md

-# Fullstack Ethereum Poetry DApp with React frontend.
+# Ethereum Poetry DApp with React & Redux Frontend.

-A completely decentralized fullstack Ethereum application showcasing Zubair Ahmed's poetry.
+A decentralized fullstack Ethereum application showcasing some of Zubair Ahmed's poetry.
 Uses IPFS for decentralized storage, Ethereum Ropsten Testnet for smart contract storage, and React/Redux for frontend UI/UX.
+Will also be deployed to Github Pages so application can be experienced without lag (IPFS is still a nascent technology).